miguelvitta/miguelvitta/README.md

-# About Me:
+# About Me: <br>
-My name is Miguel Vitta, and I am currently transitioning my passion for programming from a hobby into a full-time career, with the goal of becoming a Full-Stack Developer. <br> <br>
+Hi, I'm Miguel Vitta — currently working in Technical Support, where I assist users and help resolve software-related issues, while transitioning my passion for programming into a full-time career as a Full-Stack Developer.

-I am in the first period of my Computer Science degree and thoroughly enjoy learning the foundational aspects of algorithms, logic, circuits, and Software Engineering theory, especially in C.<br> <br>
+I’m finishing the second semester of my Computer Science degree, where I’m building a strong foundation in algorithms and data structures, logic, calculus, and Software Engineering theory.
+I have a particular interest in C programming for its low-level insights into how systems work.

-Outside of my university studies, I am furthering my knowledge by focusing on the fundamentals of logic and programming.
-I've already learned how to create basic websites using HTML, CSS, and a bit of JavaScript and PHP, and I have a foundational understanding of APIs with Node.js.<br> <br>
+Outside of university and work, I invest time in strengthening my skills through personal study and practical projects.
+I’ve built basic websites using HTML, CSS, and JavaScript, explored API development with Node.js, and started working with Java and C#.

-I am deeply committed to continuously expanding my skills, exploring both the technologies I'm already familiar with and new ones.
-I'm also passionate about other facets of technology—I use Linux, understand the basics of terminal commands and scripting. <br> <br>
+I’m also passionate about understanding how systems work under the hood.
+I use Linux as my main environment and enjoy learning terminal commands and scripting to automate tasks and boost productivity.

+💡 Passionate about problem-solving and continuous learning <br>
+💻 Focused on mastering full-stack fundamentals <br>
+🌱 Actively improving code structure, testing habits, and version control workflows <br>
+📚 Interested in algorithms, system design, and building useful tools <br>

-In my free time, I enjoy quiet moments with my wife and children, balancing my professional pursuits with quality family time. <br> <br>
+When I’m not coding or studying, I enjoy quiet, quality time with my wife and children, maintaining a healthy balance between personal life and professional development.

 ![miguelvitta's Streak](https://github-readme-streak-stats.herokuapp.com/?user=miguelvitta&theme=dark&hide_border=false)  ![miguelvitta's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=miguelvitta&theme=dark&show_icons=true&hide_border=true&layout=compact)
 <br> <br>